DIGImend/digimend-kernel-drivers/README.md

 Configuration
 -------------
+After installing the drivers, make sure the previous versions of the drivers were unloaded.
+To do that, simply reboot the machine.
+Alternatively, execute the following command:

+    sudo modprobe -r hid-kye hid-uclogic hid-polostar hid-viewsonic

+and reconnect the tablet.

-If your tablet is supported, its pen will work after installing these drivers, and applications will be able to recognize the pressure after appropriate configuration.
+If your tablet is supported, its pen will work after this, and applications will be able to recognize the pressure after appropriate configuration.
 Refer to the application documentation for instructions on how to do that, but in most cases it is enough to simply enable the tablet in the application.

 By default, your tablet will be handled by the libinput X.org driver (`xserver-xorg-input-libinput` package in Debian, Ubuntu, and derived distros,